 3. Deduct state and local tax withholding (mandatory payroll tax), if applicable.

 Unlike federal tax withholding, state tax withholding rates vary from state to state.
-There’s no withholding to consider in Alaska, Florida, Nevada, South Dakota, Texas, Washington or Wyoming, as these states don’t tax income.
-Likewise, state withholding doesn’t come into play in New Hampshire and Tennessee, because both states tax only interest and dividend income, not salary and wages.
+There’s no withholding to consider in Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington or Wyoming, as these states don’t tax income.
+Likewise, state withholding doesn’t come into play in New Hampshire because it taxes interest and dividend income only, not salary and wages.

 4. Deduct the FICA (Federal Insurance Contributions Act) payroll tax.